 You and your child should be at the centre of any decision-making.
 This is called person-centred planning and can include person-centred reviews.
 It may be useful for a one-page profile to be drawn up so your child's voice can be heard.

 The early years' keyworker or teacher, and the place of learning's special educational needs and disabilities coordinator (SENCO), will look at the information already gathered about the child or young person’s progress.
 They will think about whether they need to do further assessment.

 Assessment will help everyone to understand the support that is needed.
 This is the start of a graduated approach called SEN Support.

 The graduated approach to SEN Support

-A setting is able to access more specialist assessments and provision from external agencies if necessary.
-This should be clearly set out in the setting’s SEN information report.
+A place of learning is able to access more specialist assessments and provision from external agencies if necessary.
+This should be clearly set out in a school’s SEN information report.